Enabling topography-resolving structural dynamic contact simulation: Numerical results

 \\ \fref{ringdown} shows the time evolution of the sensor node $z$-displacement for three different impact strengths.
-The corresponding maximum slip ratio distributions, obtained by both full-FE and multi-scale simulations, are presented and compared in \aref{maxSlipRatio}.
 In full accordance with \fref{modalProperties_ringdown}, the \MSM results initially decay faster, whereas it is the opposite at lower amplitudes.
 Recall that the faster decay of the explicit full-FE simulation data, at lower amplitudes, is attributed to numerical damping.
 At high amplitudes, there is a clear deviation between explicit and implicit full-FE simulations.
 The results suggest that the explicit scheme has higher numerical damping, also in the nonlinear regime.